-Now the irritating part, modifying the settings of each camera.
-I wish they had an option to make this a universal change across all cameras.
+Now we must change the settings of each camera.
+I wish there was an option to make this a universal change across all cameras.

-Open a camera (right-click on a camera and select “Camera properties…”), go the “Video” tab and select your GPU from “Hardware accelerated decode,” check the option for “Limit decoding unless required,” and make sure “Enable overlays” is not checked.
+In the Blue Iris GUI, right-click on a camera and select “Camera properties…”, go the “Video” tab and select your GPU from “Hardware accelerated decode,” check the option for “Limit decoding unless required,” and make sure “Enable overlays” is not checked.
 This last option will not show the date and time on live viewing or in recordings.
-You can turn on the date and time on each camera, which kind of sucks because the cameras may not keep accurate times.
-I have my cameras to update their time from a network NTP server, but a lot of the cameras are always off by five minutes or so.
-Make sure anything else I outlined is red is the same on your system.
+You can turn on the date and time on each camera, but this may be troublesome.
+A few of my cameras do not keep accurate time, even though they are set to update their time from an NTP server on the network.
+Make sure anything else I outlined in red is the same on your system and select “OK.”

 Now, go to the “Record” tab and make sure the “Pre-trigger video buffer” is off unless you really need it.
-Select “Video file format and compression…” to open another window.
+Also select “Video file format and compression…” to open another window.